Walter von Reichenau: Interwar period

 As an outspoken ally and advocate of Hitler and the Nazi Party, Reichenau soon ran afoul of cabinet member and eventual Chancellor Kurt von Schleicher, who used his authority to have him transferred out of his prestigious posting in Berlin to the headquarters of the military district of East Prussia, a relative backwater.
-In East Prussia Reichenau served under General Werner von Blomberg, a fellow exile of Schleicher's.
+In East Prussia, Reichenau served under General Werner von Blomberg, a fellow exile of Schleicher's.
 Reichenau and Blomberg became political allies within the army and it was Reichenau who introduced Blomberg to Hitler.
-Blomberg, who had a reputation of being manipulated by Reichenau, was captivated by Hitler and both men soon used their connections with the Nazi party to advance.
+Blomberg, who had a reputation for being manipulated by Reichenau, was captivated by Hitler and both men soon used their connections with the Nazi party to advance.
 When Hitler came to power in January 1933, Blomberg became Minister of War.
 One of his first acts was to promote Reichenau to head the powerful Ministerial Office, acting as liaison officer between the Army and the Nazi Party.
-He played a leading role in persuading Nazi leaders such as Göring and Himmler that the power of Ernst Röhm and the SA must be broken if the army was to support the Nazi-led government.
+He played a leading role in persuading Nazi leaders such as Göring and Himmler that the power of Ernst Röhm and the Sturmabteilung (SA) must be broken if the army was to support the Nazi-led government.
 This led directly to the "Night of the Long Knives" of 30 June 1934.

 In 1935, Reichenau was promoted to lieutenant general (Generalleutnant) and was also appointed to command the 7th Army Corps in Munich.
 Reichenau was one of Hitler's favorite generals and his first choice for commander-in-chief of the Heer in 1934, but was overruled by President von Hindenburg who put in General Werner von Fritsch instead.
 Reflecting Reichenau's preference for assignments of political matter, Blomberg sent Reichenau to China in May 1934 to support General Alexander von Falkenhausen's existing military assistance mission.
 Konstantin von Neurath, the Foreign Minister, and German ambassador to Japan Herbert von Dirksen, raised objections to Reichenau's posting, fearing that the assignment of an officer of his stature could imperil Germany's relationship with Japan.

 In 1938, after the Blomberg–Fritsch affair, in which Fritsch was forced out of the Army command, Reichenau was again Hitler's first choice for head of the Heer, but older leaders such as Gerd von Rundstedt and Ludwig Beck refused to serve under Reichenau, and Hitler again backed down.
-Von Reichenau was given Group Command at Leipzig, seen as a "jumping off place to the top jobs in the Army."
+Von Reichenau was given Group Command at Leipzig, seen as a "jumping off place to the top jobs in the Army".
 But von Reichenau is supposed to have opposed the invasion of Austria in March of 1938 and injured his standing with Hitler.